nuster1128/Awesome-Causal-Papers/README.md

 **[Causal in NLP] CEBaB: Estimating the Causal Effects of Real-World Concepts on NLP Model Behavior**.
 (2022-NIPS) Eldar David Abraham, Karel D'Oosterlinck, Amir Feder, Yair Ori Gat, Atticus Geiger, Christopher Potts, Roi Reichart, Zhengxuan Wu.
 **TLDR**: Casting model explanation as a causal inference problem, we introduce CEBaB, a new benchmark dataset for assessing explanation methods in NLP. (将模型解释作为因果推断问题)

+**[Causal in NLP] Ask to Know More:Generating Counterfactual Explanations for Fake Claims**.
+(2022-SIGKDD) Shih-Chieh Dai, Yi-Li Hsu, Aiping Xiong, Lun-Wei Ku.
+**TLDR**: we propose elucidating fact checking predictions using counterfactual explanations to help people understand why a specific piece of news was identified as fake.
+In this work, generating counterfactual explanations for fake news involves three steps: asking good questions, finding contradictions, and reasoning appropriately.
+We frame this research question as contradicted entailment reasoning through question answering (QA). (生成反事实的虚假新闻解释)

 ### Causal in CV